 Recently listed ProStar Holdings (TSX Venture: MAPS, OTC: DXAEF) has replaced antiquated methods of detecting buried utilities and infrastructure by moving paper maps to the cloud and connecting engineering and construction firms with the latest, most accurate data.

-With a growing list of clients spanning Fortune 500 companies to government agencies ProStar is aiming for $200 million in recurring revenue by 2025, and States have already started mandating its use.
+With a growing list of clients spanning Fortune 500 companies to multi-national fiber optic companies, to government entities ProStar is aiming for $200 million in recurring revenue by 2025, and States have already started mandating its use.

 60 Second Summary